emberjs/website/source/blog/2019-02-08-the-ember-times-issue-84.md

 ሰላም Emberistas! 🐹

-This week we have...

-a new 🆕 EmberWeekly.com, ✨ new documentation site for Ember Mirage, introducing the EmberConf 2019 closing speaker – Sarah Allen 🗣️, ...and an exclusive interview with Ember **contributor @rwwagner90**!
+This week we have a new 🆕 EmberWeekly.com, ✨ the new documentation site for Ember Mirage, introducing the EmberConf 2019 closing speaker – Sarah Allen 🗣️, a new theme 🖤 for your **Ember Twiddles**, and an exclusive interview with Ember **contributor @rwwagner90**!

 ---